-The Prince Frederick Town Center Master Plan update supports walkable communities, Proposal to obtain funds to conduct a planning study to connect nearby neighborhoods to civic and downtown Prince Frederick core.
+THE STANDARD STANDARD FOR SHIP IN THE PARTY BICYCLE AND PEDESTRIAN TOP PRIORITIES Control Marketing September (1988) to the first term of the first term of Recommendations (Calvert) MD 765 Sidewalk Extension - Between Old Field Road and Calvert Towne Road-: The Prince Frederick Town Center Master Plan update supports walkable communities.
+Proposal to obtain funds to conduct a planning study to connect nearby neighborhoods to civic and downtown Prince Frederick core.
 (St Mary's) MD Route 6 Overpass of Three Notch Trail:

 To improve traffic through the southern end of Charlotte Hall at the MD Route 5 and 6 intersections, St. Mary's County would like to create an overpass for the Three Notch Trail over MD Route 6.
 The Overpass would remove a dangerous crossing for bikes/pedestrians for a State Highway currently posted at 50 mph. initial funding will provide design and construction estimates.
 Once approved, additional funding will be requested for construction.

 (Charles) Design of Indian Head Trail-Three Notch Trail Connection:

+grafffere ray area to be for a

+Property of Lord

 Extension of the Indian Head Trail to connect to the Three Notch Trail in the Hughesville area.
 Following construction, this extension would comprise roughly 13 miles of a 30+ mile connected trail network.
 This network would connect communities, traverse environmental assets, and provide links to commercial, institutional, and environmental destinations.

+of the second se

+And the second of the second o